-CyberKnife® Lung treatment Information Booklet
+CyberKnife® Prostate treatment Information Booklet

 Radiation Oncology

 For all enquiries phone: (08) 6383 3000

 In this Booklet

 Pre-treatment preparations

 CyberKnife® CT planning appointment

 Treatment

 Possible side effects

 Emotional wellbeing

 Completion of treatment advice

 Follow up

 Further support and health information

 What is the CyberKnife® system?

 The CyberKnife® Robotic Radiosurgery System is a radiation therapy treatment machine mounted on a robotic arm similar to robots used in car manufacturing.
 The CyberKnife® System can track tumour and patient movement to deliver radiation to tumours anywhere in the body, with a high degree of accuracy.
-Although the name implies scalpels and surgery, the CyberKnife® System does not cut the skin.
-CyberKnife® treatment for lung cancer CyberKnife® works the same way as all other forms of radiation treatment in that it does not remove the tumour or lesion, but it interrupts the DNA of the tumour cells so they then lose their ability to reproduce.
-In the case of lung treatments, it is almost impossible to prevent patients and their internal organs moving during treatment.
-The CyberKnife® System is capable of moving with the patient's anatomy, allowing a greater degree of accuracy and higher doses of radiation to some areas, while minimising dose to the surrounding healthy tissue.
-This helps to reduced side effects commonly associated with conventional radiation therapy treatments.
+Although the name implies scalpels and surgery, the CyberKnife® Robotic Radiosurgery System does not cut the skin.
+CyberKnife® treatment for prostate cancer CyberKnife® works the same way as all other forms of radiation treatment in that it does not remove the tumour or lesion, but it interrupts the DNA of the tumour cells so they then lose their ability to reproduce.
+In the case of prostate treatments, it is almost impossible to prevent patients and their internal organs moving during treatment.
+The prostate moves as air passes through the rectum and the bladder fills and empties.
+The CyberKnife® System is capable of moving with the patient's anatomy, continuously identifying the exact location of the prostate allowing a greater degree of accuracy and higher doses of radiation to some areas, while minimising dose to the surrounding healthy tissue.
+This helps to reduce side effects commonly associated with conventional radiation therapy treatments.